School of Business and Economics

 Each major within SBE offers extensive real-world learning opportunities, including internships, student clubs, Academic Service-Learning opportunities, mentorship competitions and much more.
 Students can also participate in the Summer Undergraduate Research Program to conduct original research with the support of a faculty or staff mentor.

 SBE strongly encourages internships for all students.
-Students in the Transportation and Logistics Management (TLM) program are required to complete internships.
+Students in the Transportation and Logistics Management (T&L) program are required to complete internships.
 In addition to faculty recommendations and department resources, the Career Center can help students find internship opportunities.
 The benefits of internships for students and employers are many, including:

 For the Student